-It’s Australia’s smallest capital city, but the living couldn’t get bigger.
+Visit Australia’s smallest capital city, where the living couldn’t be bigger.
 Closer to Singapore than Sydney, more than 60 nationalities from 70 different ethnic backgrounds contribute to Darwin’s unique outback-Asian vibe.
-Hemmed in by the monumental Kakadu National Park and Arnhem Land and the aquamarine waters of the Timor Sea, you’ll find a way of life far removed from the east coast cities of Australia.
+You’ll find a way of life far removed from the east coast cities of Australia.
 Outdoor cinemas, sunset beach markets, indigenous-Asian fusion cuisine – you can’t top the Top End for a great holiday.
 Book your flight to Darwin Airport, now featuring our new and upgraded Darwin Club.

 Airfares to Darwin